microsoft/react-native-devblog/blogposts/2024-07-18-running-rnw-from-a-mac.md

 The React Native for Windows team has heard the community feedback.
 While running on a Windows device will be the best experience for developing on Windows, we recognize that not everyone involved in a development team can have access to multiple devices to develop for different operating systems.
 We also see that MacBook computers are used widely within the React Native developer community.

-In this blog post, I'm going to walk through a few options for how to develop React Native for Windows applications from your MacBook computer because owning a Windows device is not a requirement to build and ship Windows experiences.
+**Owning a Windows PC is not a requirement to build and ship Windows experiences using React Native for Windows.** In this blog post, I'm going to walk through a few options for how to develop React Native for Windows applications from your MacBook using several virtual machine options.

 To get started building Windows experiences from a non-Windows device, you can leverage virtual machine software.
 There are several options you have as a developer to spin-up a Windows VM from a Mac computer including [Parallels](https://www.parallels.com/), [VirtualBox](https://www.virtualbox.org/), [VMWare](https://www.vmware.com/), and [Microsoft Dev Box](https://azure.microsoft.com/products/dev-box/) to name a few.
 In this post, I'll walk through my experience using Parallels and Microsoft Dev Box to build React Native for Windows applications from a MacBook.